-Litecoin is the digital silver to Bitcoin’s digital gold.
-Bitcoin got their first but Litecoin was right behind it with a number of improvements.
-Litecoin adoption has lagged behind Bitcoin significantly but it does offer a faster transaction rate (hence the “lite) and it remains a popular choice for cryptocurrency enthusiasts.
+Litecoin (LTC) is the digital silver to Bitcoin’s gold.
+Bitcoin (BTC) may’ve gotten there first but LTC was right behind it with a number of improvements.
+Litecoin adoption has lagged behind BTC significantly, however, it does offer a faster transaction rate and cheaper fees (hence, “lite”).
+Plus, it remains a popular choice for cryptocurrency enthusiasts.

-Litecoin, having established itself in 2011, became the second most popular cryptocurrency to make its way onto the markets.
-Litecoin is a lot like the bitcoin network, sharing much of the original codebase.
-The intention of Litecoin was to provide a faster experience with less friction when compared to what is offered by the bitcoin network.
-Like many other cryptocurrencies, Litecoin claims to be the best for payments, offering fast transaction times and low fees.
+Upon its establishment in 2011, Litecoin quickly became the second most popular cryptocurrency to make its way onto the markets.
+Litecoin is similar to the bitcoin network, sharing much of the original codebase.
+Its intentions where simple: provide a faster experience with less friction when compared to what is offered by the bitcoin network.
+Like many other peer to peer digital currencies, Litecoin claims to be the best for payments, offering fast transaction times and low fees.

 All-Time Low : $ 1.11 USD